learn-academy-2022-alpha/week-6-assessment-mrcallenmatias/interview-questions.md

 1. As a developer, I am creating a Rails application with a model called Cohort that has_many students, but OOPS!
 I forgot to add the foreign key.
 How can I fix this mistake?
 What is the name of the foreign key?
 Would the foreign key be on the Cohort model or the Student model?

 Your answer: I would first need to create a migration folder and would name it related to the foreign key name.
 In the terminal, I would type rails generate migration (folder name).
 That would create a folder in the migration folder.
 Inside the folder, I would need to add column to create the foreign key.
-The name of the foreign key is student_id.
-This name is based on the name of the foreign table that I already have.
-The foreign key should be included in the student model since it is created together with the student table data.
+The name of the foreign key is cohort_id.
+This name is based on the name of the model table that I already created.
+The foreign key should be included in the student table since it is created together with the student table data.

 Researched answer: Create a migration file.
 Inside the file, add a column with the name of the foreign key to create the foriegn key.
 Then do rails db:migrate on a terminal to apply changes to the database of the student table.
 The name of the foreign key is cohort_id and will be inside the student model.